zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.63/optimizing-flatlist-configuration.md

 ### Use shouldComponentUpdate

 Implement update verification to your components.
-React's `PureComponent` implement a [`shouldComponentUpdate`](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) with shallow comparison.
+React's `PureComponent` implement a [`shouldComponentUpdate`](https://zh-hans.reactjs.org/docs/react-component.html#shouldcomponentupdate) with shallow comparison.
 This is expensive here because it need to check all your props.
 If you want a good bit-level performance, create the strictest rules for your list item components, checking only props that could potentially change.
-If your list is basic enough, you could even use
+If your list is simple enough, you could even use

 ```jsx
 shouldComponentUpdate() {